decred/tinydecred/dcr/README.md

-## PyDecred
+## dcr

-PyDecred is a set of modules that enable Decred-compatible blockchain applications.
+dcr is a package that enables Decred-compatible blockchain applications.
 The **dcrdata** module contains a dcrdata client and a TinyDecred *Blockchain API* implementation.

-The **wire** module mirrors it's dcrd golang counterpart, providing serializable transactions and blocks.
+The **wire** module mirrors its dcrd golang counterpart, providing serializable transactions and blocks.

 Network parameters are implemented as modules **mainnet**, **testnet**, and